We are proud to have earned the trust and recognition of many reputable organizations and platforms. Here are some of them.

 Prices start from $795 onwards and can vary depending upon the location & country you are going to.

 Despite what you might think, the cost of living in France is actually comparable to the cost of living in America.
-Of course, depending on your lifestyle, it could differ, however, if you are able to live as the French do, you will find that it isn’t as expensive as one would think to move to France from America.
+Of course, depending on your lifestyle, it could differ, however, if you are able to live as the French do, you will find that it isn’t as expensive as one would think of moving to France from America.

 Provided is a list of comparisons between prices of certain goods in France and the US: